Isildur512/JIF-2353-Gaming-the-Syllabus/Readme.md

 7. If you have a license, enter your license key and click on **Activate**.
 If you don't have a license, select **Unity Personal** and click on **Continue**.

 Congratulations!
 You have successfully installed and activated Unity.
-Now you can start creating your own games and applications.

 ## Release Notes